Macschrauber/Macschrauber-s-Rom-Dump/README.md

 + for help with compiling issues.
 + Dayo for assistance with English grammar and spelling, as well as his excellent RefindPlus bootloader.
 + Takaaki Naganoya@Piyomaru Software for the scrollable dialog "displaytextview"

 ———————————————————————————————————————————————

 ### I have a youtube channel: https://www.youtube.com/channel/UCx5HT0rwmVaKNraMHW-Z3bQ

+<br><br>

 ### If you require assistance with a damaged boot Rom, feel free to contact me in English or German at ```tigerpost@gmx.de```

-if you want to communicate at Github the preferred language is english.
+If you want to communicate at Github the preferred language is english.